Discover the Vibrant Tales of the Sea at the Wellington Maritime Museum

 Wahine Theatre A film recounting the tragic 1968 Wahine disaster.

-Interactive Galleries Hands-on activities that engage all senses.
+Interactive Galleries Hands-on activities engaging all senses.

 Educational Impact on the Community